ayush-shrivastava003/discord-bot/README.md

 **Note that this bot will require your reddit username and password to function.
 If you choose to upload your own version of this bot to GitHub, add `config.json` to `.gitignore.`**

-#### read over the rules

-Please read over the rules for using this first.
-You can use this bot template however you want, but I'd like some credit.
-Those rules will prevent my work from being taken without credit.

 #### download the latest release

-Once you've followed all the instructions in the rules section, download the latest release in the Releases section.
+Go to the Releases section on the home page of the repo.
 This will let you get all the code without cloning the repo.

 #### register new discord/reddit bots